sprashant1/Sales_Analysis/README.md

   - The `Sales_Data` folder includes the 12 months' sales data in separate CSV files.

 - **Output:**
-  - The `all_data_New.csv` file stores the cleaned and merged data for reference.
+  - The `all_data.csv` file stores the cleaned and merged data for reference.

 ## Getting Started